causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop keywordW: Token
 ```

-Function: Gets or sets the `while` keyword in the [DoWhileExpr](ast_package_classes.md#class-dowhileexpr) node, where the 'W' in keywordW is the capitalized first letter of the `while` keyword, representing the `while` keyword.
+Function: Gets or sets the `while` keyword in the [DoWhileExpr](ast_package_classes.md#class-dowhileexpr) node, where the 'W' in keywordW is the capitalized first letter of the keyword `while`, representing the `while` keyword.

 Type: [Token](ast_package_structs.md#struct-token)